tehboatler/ShopHelperv4/README.md

 2. **Application Crashes on Startup**:
    - Check if antivirus software is blocking the application
    - Try running as administrator
-   - Verify that all DLL files are present in the application folder
+   - Verify that all dependencies are installed correctly

 3. **Missing MKL Libraries**:
-   - If you see errors about missing MKL libraries, download them manually from: https://github.com/intel/mkl-dnn/releases/download/v0.21/mklml_win_2019.0.5.20190502.zip
+   - If you see errors about missing MKL libraries, they will be downloaded automatically on first run
+   - If automatic download fails, you can download them manually from: https://github.com/intel/mkl-dnn/releases/download/v0.21/mklml_win_2019.0.5.20190502.zip
    - Extract the DLL files to the `libs` folder in the application directory

 4. **Performance Issues**:
    - The application uses CPU-only mode for OCR by default
    - Close other resource-intensive applications for better performance
-   - Ensure your system meets the minimum requirements
+   - Ensure your system meets the minimum requirements (4GB RAM, Windows 10 or later)

 ### Getting Help